-Miller, 18, had just finished his final year at Bethlehem College and captained the NZ Junior Black Fins to World Rescue 2016.
+Miller, 18, has just finished his final year at Bethlehem College and captained the NZ Junior Black Fins to World Rescue 2016.
 He was fourth overall in 2:17:51 and won the highly competitive under-19 division.

-"Leading up to this one I was going to enter the open until I realised all the Aussie boys were coming over," Miller said.
+"Leading up to this one I was going to enter the Open until I realised all the Aussie boys were coming over," Miller said.

-"The last three years I have entered the open hoping to score it but have come fourth each time.
+"The last three years I have entered the Open hoping to score it but have come fourth each time.
 So I entered the under-19s with still a goal of winning it but they just got away from me on the swim.

 "Overall I am stoked.
-From North Rock to Rabbit Island I hopped up and did 200 strokes on my knees without sitting down.
+From North Rock to Rabbit island I hopped up and did 200 strokes on my knees without sitting down.
 That was to try and break the rest of the guys and I nearly caught that front pack."

 The women's event was easily won by 2013 champion Danielle McKenzie in 2:25:46, nearly eight minutes ahead of last year's winner Kirsty Wannan.

 "It was really tough out there.
-There was not much out there to get you along so I ended up putting my head down and doing quite a lot of the work myself," McKenzie said.
+There was not much out there to get you along so I ended up putting my head down and doing quite a lot of the work myself,' McKenzie said.

 "The hardest part was the run.
 You have to go out there hard and that soft sand is just a killer.
 I haven't done it in a while and I would like to think I am stronger and fitter.
-The swim, I think I was stronger this year."
+The swim I think I was stronger this year."